yolodex-ai/human-slop-detector/README.md

 this library aims to detect the most egregious human slop so you can protect your expensive ai powered services from the chaos we humans like to bring to them.

+**want to help?** we need more keysmashes from the wild to improve coverage, [open keysmashes.txt and smash your keyboard](https://github.com/yolodex-ai/human-slop-detector/edit/main/keysmashes.txt) - one per line, no questions asked.

 ## install

 ```bash